China's JD.com takes aim at Alibaba with Paipai relaunch

-BEIJING (Reuters) - Chinese e-tailer JD.com on Thursday relaunched its Paipai online marketplace, opening a new front in its escalating battle against the country’s e-commerce market leader Alibaba Group Holding.
+BEIJING, July 17 (Reuters) - Chinese e-tailer JD.com on Thursday relaunched its Paipai online marketplace, opening a new front in its escalating battle against the country’s e-commerce market leader Alibaba Group Holding IPO-ALIB.N.

 Paipai’s relaunch marks the first time that JD.com, the No.2 player by market share, has directly taken on Alibaba’s core e-commerce offering, Taobao.
 Paipai and Taobao both provide an online marketplaces for consumers and small businesses to sell goods to one another.